Tupelo, MS Culture Overview

 Prefer to create your own masterpieces?
 Check out Wet Paint, a paint-your-own pottery studio.

 Theater and Ballet

-The Tupelo Ballet performs several full-length productions, including shows such as The Nutcracker and Don Quixote, from September through March.
+The Tupelo Ballet performs several full-length productions such as The Nutcracker and Don Quixote, from September through March.
 The organization also sponsors the performances of guest artists and other professional companies throughout the year.

 Learn more about the arts in Tupelo, MS.